Yi-Shi94/AMDM/README.md

 2. upcoming, checkpoint upload and support for more dataset

 ## Acknowledgement
-Part of the RL modules used existing code base of [MotionVAE](https://github.com/electronicarts/character-motion-vaes)
+Part of the RL modules utilized in our framework are based on the existing codebase of [MotionVAE](https://github.com/electronicarts/character-motion-vaes), please cite their work if you find using RL to guide autoregressive motion generative models helpful to your research.

 ## BibTex
 ```